alexander-nichols/capstone-project/Data_Sheet.md

 **Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?** <br>
 The data was obtained from the Kaggle website.

-**Were the individuals in question notified about the data collection?** _If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or other wise reproduce, the exact language of the notification itself._
+**Were the individuals in question notified about the data collection?** _If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or other wise reproduce, the exact language of the notification itself._ <br>
 Not known.

 **Did the individuals in question consent to the collection and use of their data?** _If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented._ <br>